zaproxy/zap-media-resources/subtitles/README.md

-# Generate subtitles for ZAP Chat using whisper
+# Generate subtitles for ZAP Videos using whisper

 Here is a short guide on how the subtitles were created using OpenAI's Whisper.
 **A Nvidia graphics card with Cuda cores is required**.
 The more VRAM the better, as larger models can then be used if necessary.